keboola/connection-docs/extractors/facebook-ads/index.md

 ## Facebook API Version
-You can set the version of the Facebook Marketing API that will be applied for all requests made to the Facebook Marketing API by the Facebook extractor.
+You can set the version of the Facebook Marketing API that will be applied for all requests made to the API by the Facebook Ads extractor.
 Read more about the Marketing API versions [here](https://developers.facebook.com/docs/marketing-api/versions).